reactiveui/Camelotia/README.md

 - <a href="https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit">Material Design</a> XAML controls and styles
 - <a href="https://github.com/MahApps/MahApps.Metro">MahApps Metro</a> XAML controls and styled windows
 - <a href="https://reactiveui.net/docs/handbook/events/">ReactiveUI.Events</a> turning regular events into observables
+- <a href="https://github.com/Fody/Costura">Costura.Fody</a> which embeds references as resources
 - <a href="https://www.jetbrains.com/rider/">JetBrains Rider</a> and <a href="https://visualstudio.microsoft.com/">Microsoft Visual Studio</a> IDEs